Qin Feng (1961)

 Qin Feng’s paintings erupt with a kind of volcanic, primordial force.
 As one of the pioneers of the China’s Avant-Garde movement in the 1980s, Qin was among the first contemporary Chinese artists to radically expand the role of calligraphy, transforming it from a formal, disciplined tradition into a vehicle for raw, gestural abstraction.

-What makes his works so compelling is precisely this fusion: the ancient bones of calligraphic structure collide with the liberated movements of Western Abstract Expressionism.
+In Qin Feng’s practice the ancient bones of calligraphic structure collide with the liberated movements of Western Abstract Expressionism.
 The black ink strokes are sometimes explosive, sometimes meditative.
 They carry the spiritual weight of script, yet they behave like living matter, swelling and recoiling across paper and canvas.
-The looping lines of red pigment introduce a restless opposing force, like nerves firing across the surface.
+The looping lines of red pigment introduce a restless current, like veins of energy running across the surface, while recalling the ancient belief in red threads that connect human destinies from birth.

 Across these works, Qin’s gestures do not merely reference calligraphy; they reinvent its purpose, asserting it as a universal language of movement, energy, and becoming.